Febraban says it will sign manifesto for democracy - 07/27/2022 - Mercado

 “The Brazilian Federation of Banks (Febraban), within the scope of its internal governance, by majority, decided to subscribe to a document sent to the entity by the Federation of Industries of the State of São Paulo (Fiesp), entitled ‘In Defense of Democracy and Justice’ “, he said in a note.

-On Tuesday (26), Fiesp had already confirmed to the Sheet their participation in the text prepared by the entities, which should be published on August 11 in the country’s main newspapers.
+On Tuesday (26), Fiesp had already confirmed to the Sheet their participation in the text prepared by the entities, which should be published on August 11 in the main newspapers in the country.
+The document is expected to have five paragraphs and be written in a milder tone than the manifesto of the former students of the USP Law School.

 The federation must also participate in an event at the USP Law School on the same day, in an act in defense of democracy.
 The entities are still collecting signatures for the document, which will have civil society organizations as signatories.